 - A. The allocation of resources for: - 1.
 Scholarly and creative activities including: - a.
 Participation in professional meetings, workshops, or similar events, with a professional audience and related to research or teaching/librarianship, including related/justified travel. - b.
-Professional development/enhancement opportunities, including online opportunities, focused on improving the faculty member's professional expertise in an area directly related to their teaching/librarianship or research, including related/justified travel. - c.
+Professional development/enhancement opportunities, including online opportunities, focused on improving the faculty member's professional expertise in an area directly related to their teaching/librarianship or research, including related/justified travel.

+- c.
 Project grants for research/creative activities including equipment and related/justified travel. - 2.
-Teaching release time for research and/or scholarly activities as outlined in Article 7. - B. Identification and consolidation of any additional funding sources. - C. Informing the faculty of availability of resources and the process for applying for them in advance of application deadlines.
+Teaching reassigned time for research and/or scholarly activities or for preparation of or revision of technologically innovative courses as outlined in Article 7. - B. Identification and consolidation of any additional funding sources. - C. Informing the faculty of availability of resources and the process for applying for them in advance of application deadlines.